lham/tonguetwister/docs/format-spec/readme.md

 reality are not.
 They are just dereferenced chunks that are relics in the dumped memory that is the file.
 Thus, we can not simply loop through the file looking for chunks since we might get false positives.

-Finally, we continue loading the file by looking up and loading data resource map chunk, and then loading all resources belonging to the Director movie itself.
+Finally, we continue loading the file by looking up and loading resource key table chunk, and then loading all resources belonging to the Director movie itself.
 These steps are described further [below](#resources).

 ## Resources